gkousiouris/RAG_template/README.md

 This is a repo to hold a template structure for a RAG stack including all necessary dependencies.

 # Responsible AI Use Disclaimer
-In this section I describe the process that led to the development of the template RAG structure with the use of AI, including process details for future reference.--
+In this section I describe the process that led to the development of the template RAG structure with the use of AI, including process details for future reference.<br />

-The initial compose file was generated with the help of ChatGPT 5.0 with the following prompts:-- `I want a docker compose file that will setup a local genai stack for rag` Following I queried about key requirements that I wanted to clarify based on the intended use of the RAG pipeline:
+The initial compose file was generated with the help of ChatGPT 5.0 with the following prompts:<br />
+`I want a docker compose file that will setup a local genai stack for rag` Following I queried about key requirements that I wanted to clarify based on the intended use of the RAG pipeline:
 `Is this solution multitenant?can it support different user sessions?`